-Temporal and Spatial Coupling Methods for Wave Propagation in Metamaterials
+Temporal and Spatial Coupling Methods for the Efficient Modelling of Dynamic Solids

 Please login to view abstract download link